 These days, we don’t really have to worry about catching scurvy on a journey across the open seas.
 Still, it seems like we constantly hear people saying we should “Take more vitamin C!”

 So what exactly does ascorbic acid (vitamin C) do, how much do you need, and is there such a thing as too much?
-We hit up nutritionists and medical experts to get the scoop on C.
+We hit up dietitians and medical experts to get the scoop on C.

 Ascorbic acid is a water-soluble vitamin found in a variety of fruits and vegetables.
 Often, we think of citrus fruit as the best vitamin C delivery system, but you can also get it from peppers, tomatoes, and cauliflower.